-The Pennsylvania Lottery maintains a Facebook page and a Twitter feed.
+The Pennsylvania Lottery maintains an Instagram, Facebook page and a Twitter feed.

 Social media users should be wary of any message coming from a Facebook page, website or other source that may be impersonating the Pennsylvania Lottery.